Allhush/cs30-major-project/proposal.md

 - at least 1 boss monster
 - ability to move troops to desired areas
   - select troops and move them to a certain areas
-  - place troops where you want pn screen
+  - place troops where you want on screen
 - sound effects
   - sword slash
   - spear clank